Yom Kippur War: Response in Syria

 In Syria, Colonel Rafik Halawi, the Druze commander of an infantry brigade that had collapsed during the Israeli breakthrough, was executed before the war even ended.
 He was given a quick hearing and sentenced to death; his execution was immediate.
 Military historian Zeev Schiff referred to him as Syria's "sacrificial lamb".
 The Syrians however offered vehement denials that Halawi was executed and expended great efforts trying to debunk the allegation.
 They claimed he was killed in battle with Israel and threatened severe punishment to anyone repeating the allegation of execution.

 Their concern stemmed from a desire to maintain Syrian Druze loyalty to Assad's regime and prevent Syrian Druze from siding with their co-religionists in Israel.
-On July 7, 1974, Halawi's remains were removed from a Syrian military hospital and he was interred in Damascus at the "Cemetery of the Martyrs of the October War" in the presence of many Syrian dignitaries.
+On 7 July 1974, Halawi's remains were removed from a Syrian military hospital and he was interred in Damascus at the "Cemetery of the Martyrs of the October War" in the presence of many Syrian dignitaries.
 One analyst noted that the presence of so many high-level officials was unusual and attributed it to Syrian efforts to quell any suggestion of execution.

 Response in the Soviet Union

-According to Chernyaev, on November 4, 1973, Soviet leader Leonid Brezhnev said:
+According to Anatoly Chernyaev, on 4 November 1973, Soviet leader Leonid Brezhnev said:

 Arab oil embargo

-In response to U.S. support of Israel, the Arab members of OPEC, led by King Faisal of Saudi Arabia, decided to reduce oil production by 5% per month on October 17.
-On October 19, President Nixon authorized a major allocation of arms supplies and $2.2 billion in appropriations for Israel.
+In response to U.S. support of Israel, the Arab members of the Organization of the Petroleum Exporting Countries (OPEC), led by King Faisal of Saudi Arabia, decided to reduce oil production by 5% per month on 17 October.
+On 19 October, President Nixon authorized a major allocation of arms supplies and $2.2 billion in appropriations for Israel.
 In response, Saudi Arabia declared an embargo against the United States, later joined by other oil exporters and extended against the Netherlands and other countries, causing the 1973 energy crisis.

-Long-term effects
+Aftermath

+Analyses differ on the military outcome of the war; as an Israeli victory by some military historians, and by others, as a military stalemate.

 Egyptian–Israeli disengagement agreement

-Another Egyptian–Israeli disengagement agreement, the Sinai Interim Agreement, was signed in Geneva on September 4, 1975, and was commonly known as Sinai II.
+Another Egyptian–Israeli disengagement agreement, the Sinai Interim Agreement, was signed in Geneva on 4 September 1975, and was commonly known as Sinai II.
 This agreement led Israel to withdraw from another 20–40 km with UN forces buffering the vacated area.
 After the agreement, Israel still held more than two-thirds of Sinai, which would prove to be a valuable bargaining chip in the coming negotiations.